AdobeDocs/uxp-photoshop/src/pages/guides/udt-walkthrough/index.md

-# Creating Your UXP Plugin with the UXP Developer Tool
+# Creating a Plugin with the UXP Developer Tool

 So you have Photoshop, you have the UXP Developer Toolkit, and you have Visual Studio Code or other programmer's text editor.
 Now what?